Learning Outside the Classroom

 Learning Outside the Classroom (LOtC) is an initiative that offers children experiences not easily achieved indoors, leads to greater levels of creativity, and allows children to develop skills, knowledge and understanding without the constraints of a classroom.
 The programme supports all aspects of the school’s curriculum and particularly strengthens children’s social, emotional and physical development.

 At Long Crendon school we have extensive grounds rich in habitats, woodland environments and wildlife.
-Additionally, in the last two years we have developed a wealth of varied outdoor learning facilities including the Outdoor Woodland Lodge (OWL), mud kitchen, bottle greenhouse and more.
+Additionally, we have developed a wealth of varied outdoor learning facilities including the Outdoor Woodland Lodge (OWL), mud kitchen, bottle greenhouse and more.

 Outdoor Woodland Lodge (OWL)

 The mud kitchen can be found in Foundation’s outdoor area.
-Over the last couple of years, Mr Poote has created an amazing kitchen for children to use real kitchen equipment in the outdoors, learning how to work together and co-operate, communicate their ideas and to plan what they will be doing in that session.
+Mr Poote has created an amazing kitchen for children to use real kitchen equipment in the outdoors, learning how to work together and co-operate, communicate their ideas and to plan what they will be doing in that session.
 Go to Foundation’s class page for more on the kitchen and pictures.

 The Eco Garden contains large raised beds in which the children can grow seasonal produce as they would in an allotment.
-The classes are assigned a bed and maintain it over the year.
+Children get the chance to plan, prepare, sow, tend and harvest as the seasons change.

 The woodland walk forms the backbone of our Forest School site.
 It comprises of a swathe of different mature trees (oaks, birches, sycamore, field maple, ash, blackthorn, hawthorn, cherry, etc) approximately 80m long and 10m wide, running along the top end of our sports field.
 This is a fantastic resource that the children access regularly during outdoor learning and free play time, providing us with a diverse woodland habitat to study and explore.